 Changes to the Supervised Play Therapy Experience & Supervision Credentialing Requirement

 Effective January 1, 2020, hours earned toward the supervised play therapy experience and supervision requirements for the RPT and RPT-S applications must be under the supervision of an RPT-S only.
 Any supervised play therapy experience and supervision hours accrued prior to January 1, 2020 will be accepted provided they fall under the current guidelines.
-Please refer to the Guide for further instruction.
+Please refer to the Credentialing Standards for further instruction.
 If you were conferred the RPT or RPT-S credential prior to January 1, 2020, this change will NOT affect you.
 APT dedicated a special section of its magazine to the 2020 changes and it can be viewed here.